tc39/proposal-object-from-entries/DETAILS.md

 ### Duplicate keys

-This proposal does not explicitly handle duplicate keys, with the result that later occurances of a given key will be take precedence over earlier ones.
+This proposal does not explicitly handle duplicate keys, with the result that later occurrences of a given key will take precedence over earlier ones.

-This is consitent with the `Map` constructor.
+This is consistent with the `Map` constructor.

 ### Mapping function